Narthorn/ctf/2020-10-24_DGSESIEE/300_automatos/README.md

 And so on through all letters, giving us the flag sentence: `ARBREDEPOIDSMINIMUM`.

 ---

-<a name="1">¹</a>: I noticed this very quickly but still got stuck for a loooong time.
+<a name="1">[¹](#1b)</a>: I noticed this very quickly but still got stuck for a loooong time.
 Blame lack of sleep.

-<a name="2">²</a>: It's very much *not* a given that a table with exactly one entry per row/column makes a chain of transitions that go through every possible state; you could imagine for example, a table with a transition in row 4 / column 4, which would make a loop from state 4 to itself and be unreachable from any other state.
+<a name="2">[²](#2b)</a>: It's very much *not* a given that a table with exactly one entry per row/column makes a chain of transitions that go through every possible state; you could imagine for example, a table with a transition in row 4 / column 4, which would make a loop from state 4 to itself and be unreachable from any other state.
 So even in cases where we didn't quite decode the letters correctly (I was off by one char the whole time), the fact that we are going through all states is super telling that it's the correct thing to do.

 ---

+#### process

 Very cool challenge.
 I lost a bunch of time having to caesar everything I tried, due to not being sure whether I had the correct offset for the integer to alphabeT conversion ; It's happened two or three times now on different challenges that when I'm in a situation where I have to generate a lot of possible candidate solutions, I tend to get lost in doing that, and I have a hard time stepping back and noticing the clues that point to the one "correct" solution.